Vanessa082/Food-recipe-app-using-ReactJS/README.md

    ```bash
    npm install
    ```
-4. Create a `.env` file in the root directory and add your recipe API key (if applicable):
+4. Create a `.env` file in the root directory and add your recipe API key:
    ```
    REACT_APP_API_KEY=your-api-key
    ```